I0re/BlurIT/README.md

 3. Build the output .sln file in either debug or release versions.

-5. If building from source in the directory of output exe file:
+4. If building from source in the directory of output exe file:
 - Run windeployqt6.exe on the output executable file.
 - Place "opencv_videoio_ffmpeg490_64.dll", "opencv_world490.dll", "opencv_world490.lib" and "opencv_world490.pdb" in the same directory as output executable file.

+5. This will create a new folder called "Release" or "Debug," depending on what you build.
+The application will not run because the two necessary files needed to run smoothly are still in the directory before where the executable was built.
+Add the two files "res10_300x300_ssd_iter_140000.caffemodel" and "deploy.prototxt.txt" to the folder where the executable was built, and it should run smoothly as intended.

 ## Usage